valera86/Microsoft-/Frequently-Asked-Questions-(FAQ).md

 In addition to this FAQ, please make sure to refer to the [official docs](https://docs.microsoft.com/en-us/windows/terminal).
 There you can find more detailed info on features of the Terminal, the available settings and how they work, and various tips and tricks for using the Terminal.

+### General

+#### Where can I find the settings file?

+The settings file can be found in the following location:
+* Windows Terminal (Stable): `%localappdata%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\settings.json`
+* Windows Terminal (Preview): `%localappdata%\Packages\Microsoft.WindowsTerminalPreview_8wekyb3d8bbwe\LocalState\settings.json`

+#### The Terminal window disappears immediately on launch!

+Before filing a bug, please check your settings file to see if you have `"closeOnExit": "always"` set.
+It's possible that the Terminal window is closing when the shell application closed immediately, or it's possible that the commandline failed to launch entirely. `"closeOnExit": "graceful"` will help debug if that's the case.

+#### Can I use the Terminal on (Windows 7, Windows Server 2019, any other down-level Windows version)

+Unfortunately no, and we have no plans to make the Terminal available on operating systems below version 1903.
+There are some important operating system features we depend on.
+Namely:
+* XAML Islands is the technology we use to host our XAML UI in a Win32 process.
+Without that, we'd be unable to display anything.
+Since XAML Islands is only complete as of 1903, there's nothing we can do about it.
+* 1903 Also added support for side-by-side WinRT component activation, something deep in the COM stack that lets us find our DLLs when they're right next to our EXE.

+These are unfortunately features that aren't going to be back-ported to earlier versions of Windows, so we won't be able to bring the Terminal to those versions either.

 ### Quake Mode & Global Summon

 Please make sure to check out [#8888], which is tracking all the quake-mode and `globalSummon` related issues.